yours7himanshu/v4/docs/content/10.guide/posts.md

   - Bookmark: Save tips and advice for later
   - Comments: Discuss and add to the conversation
   - Share: Share valuable tips with others
+- Primary Action:
+  - Read More: Direct action to read the article
 - Creation via:
   - "Write Article" (`ph:article-medium`): Original long-form content